-Jill Ellis earned more in World Cup year, but still not as much as her U.S. men’s counterpart
+Jill Ellis earned more in World Cup year but still not as much as her U.S. men’s counterpart

 Sporting director Earnie Stewart was next at $753,761, followed by Ellis and Berhalter’s brother, Jay, the chief commercial officer, at $650,954.
 Flynn and Jay Berhalter left the USSF last year.

-Tab Ramos, the under-20 men’s coach and youth technical director, made almost as much as the women’s players, receiving $455,707 for 10 months of work before becoming coach of the MLS’s Houston Dynamo.
+Tab Ramos, the under-20 men’s coach and youth technical director, made almost as much as the women’s players, receiving $455,707 for 10 months of work before becoming coach of MLS’s Houston Dynamo.

 In separate audited financial statements, the USSF spent about $56.5 million on the women’s program over a two-year period and returned about $48 million in revenue.
 The men’s team expenses were $30.6 million and revenue was $28.3 million in a two-year period that, unlike the women, did not include World Cup qualifying and the World Cup.